agiliq/djenofdjango/src/source/chapter2.rst

 So just go ahead and uncomment the django.contrib.admin line in settings.py under INSTALLED_APPS.
 Don't forget to run syncdb.

 Now we have similar instructions in urls.py to uncomment a few lines to enable the admin.
 This will enable the urls beginning with
 ``admin`` to be mapped to the admin app's urls.
-Note that the admin app uses a urls.py to keep the app's urls separate from the project as discussed above.
+Note that the admin app uses a urls.py to keep its urls separate from the project
+(as discussed in the note above).

 Just to confirm it, you can open http://127.0.0.1:8000/admin/ in your browser.
 You should see 'Site Administration' and actions for 'Auth' and 'Sites' which are enabled by default.